Yoona8/frontend-curriculum/notes/javascript.md

 - promise is a way to work with an async function as if it's sync
 - returns an object, which replaces returned value, which is still undefined when the function already executed
-- different states if a promise object
+- different states of a promise object
 <img src="../images/promise.jpg" alt="promises" width="400">

 ```JavaScript